nadrien1/vitd_replication/README.md

 ## Instructions

-This quick README will guide you through how to use this repository alongside code sent by Kathy at the NBDPS center (hopefully, a dataset called `BD3902_Analytic_VITD.csv`).
+This quick README will guide you through how to use this repository alongside data sent by Kathy at the NBDPS center (hopefully, a dataset called `BD3902_Analytic_VITD.csv`).
 You may not be running the code contained in this repository, but I wanted to set this up in case you needed to.

-### Downloading this code
+### Downloading the code from this GitHub repository

 1. Use the green Code button above; click “Download ZIP.”
-Save the folder somewhere on your computer you can easily access it.
+Save the folder somewhere on your computer you’d want to keep these files.
 2. Unzip the folder.
 It should result in a folder called `vitd_replication-main` or similar.
-3. IMPORTANT: Add a folder called `data` to the unzipped folder. **Copy the `BD3902_Analytic_VITD.csv` file into it.** (If you do not name the folder `data` - all lowercase\! - or don’t put it in the main folder, this code will not work.)
+3. IMPORTANT: Add a folder called `data` to the unzipped folder (`vitd_replication-main`). **Copy the `BD3902_Analytic_VITD.csv` file into it.** If you do not name the folder `data` - all lowercase\! - or don’t put it in the main folder, this code will not work.
+4. For now, you’ll also need to **copy your derived datafile you sent me via SAMS into the `data` folder** you created in the previous step (`UVMERGEDFILE.csv`).

 ### A note on this repository’s file structure